mlswg/mls-protocol/draft-ietf-mls-protocol.md

 error themselves can reinitialize the group if necessary.

-Even with such an error reporting mechanism in place, however, it is still possible for members to get locked out of the group by a malformed commit.
+Even with such an error reporting mechanism in place, however, it is still possible for members to get locked out of the group by a malformed Commit.
 Since malformed Commits can only be recognized by certain members of the group, in an asynchronous application, it may be the case that all members that could detect a fault in a Commit are offline.
 In such a case, the Commit will be